Clever Wordsmith? These 7 Companies Will Pay You to Write Greeting Cards

 This greeting card company has a line of cards called “Actual Pictures.”

 You guessed it — these cards feature actual pictures, submitted by you.
 And you don’t even have to be good at photography.
-It wants your old photos — ones from the ‘40s, ‘50s, ‘60s, ‘70s or ‘80s.
+The company wants your old photos — ones from the ‘40s, ‘50s, ‘60s, ‘70s or ‘80s.
 Photos can be black and white or color.

 Find all the details to submit online.